rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/README.md

 ### A few notes:

 In the first few modules, we'll be setting up a few things just to get started.
-The first three modules will be a sort of blind codealong.
-You can refer back to these when you want to set up another React Site.
+The first modules will be a sort of blind code-along.
+You can refer back to these when you want to set up another React site.